 3. Rules and advice

 Setting and enforcing rules is a necessary but not particularly cheerful or friendly side of running an effective classroom.
-One excellent idea from educator Tracee Orman is to use memes for delivering class rules or procedural messages: Instead of your traditional class rules poster, use memes to deliver your message with humor.
+One excellent idea from educator Tracee Orman is to use classroom memes for delivering class rules or procedural messages: Instead of your traditional class rules poster, use memes to deliver your message with humor.

 4. Create their own